adamlwgriffiths/jaweson/README.rst

 Object Serialisation
 ====================

-JSOME supports object serialisation through the use of a jsom.Serialisable base class.
+JAWESON supports object serialisation through the use of a jsom.Serialisable base class.

 This class provides functionality to: